Kraaketing/greenheron/src/pages/index.md

           creative instinct and web development skills to help build a sustainable future.
       workingTitle: How I work
-      workingIntro: "I use lightweight technologies and optimise code to minimise energy consumption, and hosting services that use green energy.
-I design and code everything myself, which results in web pages that are:"
+      workingIntro: "I design and code everything myself, using lightweight technologies and optimising code to minimise energy consumption.
+I also use hosting services powered by green energy.
+The webpages I produce are:"
-      workingInstructions: |
-        (click to expand)
+      workingInstructions: (select to expand)
       details:
         - title: Sustainable
           content: I use techniques to reduce the energy consumption of the web pages that